1975 - The NBL - National Bicycle League (USA) of George Esser, now holding around 284 members, separated from the NML and went its own way!

 Mr. Robbins stated that in the USA this new sport was really catching on and could have a good future in England and Europe as well.
 Bikes would become available anyway ending 1975.

-By the way - It was also in this year that I organized a "riders exchange" program for moto-cross riders together with mr. Ed Bondurant.
+By the way - It was also in this year that I organized a "riders exchange" program for moto-cross riders in co-operation with Mr. Ed Bondurant (from Kansas City).
 During 1975 and 1976 about 10 Dutch top moto-cross riders competed in the USA.
-In return about 8 USA riders were places in quest-houses here Holland and raced the national series.
+In return about 8 USA riders were places in quest-houses here Holland and raced the national MX series.

 Among them also a lady moto-cross rider by the name of Nancy Payne.
 I organized a Maico sponsorship dear for her in the 125cc class and together with her boyfriend, she stayed for a short period of time in my house and later on in another quest-house.